International Social Work and Philanthropy

-In November 2012 we visited with the Staff of Aung San Suu Kyi at her offices in Yangon, Myanmar.
-The Center assist in the development and editing of English language materials that promote democratic principles while teaching English as a second language.
+We visited with the Staff of Aung San Suu Kyi at her offices in Yangon, Myanmar.
+The Center assisted in the development and editing of English language materials that promote democratic principles while teaching English as a second language.
 This was a simple beginning, but we anticipate a long and productive relationship in the years ahead

 Medikur Village, Rural India

-Along with our friend Ashish Solanki, in December 2012, we traveled outside Fatehpur Sikri to the Medikur Village to view the school and determine how we might help out.
+Along with our friend Ashish Solanki we traveled outside Fatehpur Sikri to the Medikur Village to view the school and determine how we might help out.

 Lok Samiti, Rural India

 We found ourselves in the rural villages outside Agra.
 Lok Samiti has organized an NGO to educate children who otherwise would have no education and be enslaved to the fields.
 They have developed 9 well run rural schools as well as a number of social services systems.
 Of particular interest is their leadership role in fighting the local Coca-Cola plant that continues to syphon off their farming water.
 While there is progress, it is slow to come…but community organizing is starting to generate cracks in the Coca-Cola administration locally.
 Breaking news!
 Coca Cola has now shuttered the plant!
 Congratulations to the hundreds of local activists and organizers who once again proved the value of people power.

 This is a Hmong Village located about 100 Kilometers northwest of Luang Prabang, Peoples Democratic Republic of Laos.
 We had the good fortune to work with these gentle villagers to build sanitation systems for the school.
 These Hmong are among those who sided with the Americans during the “Secret” war in Laos, and as a result have been marginalized by the ruling regime.